AlexisLasselin/2023-2024-project-1-rubiks-art-team-3/documents/weeklyReport.md

 ## Creation of the final presentation slides

-Creation of the slides and repartition of the parts amoung the team.
+Creation of the slides and distribution of the parts among the team.

 In progress.